PhoenixWK/lavendin-money-flow/README.md

-# Lavendin Money Flow
+# Lavendin Money Flow - Backend

-A financial management application with frontend and backend components.
+Backend API and services for the Lavendin Money Flow financial management application.

+**Branch: backend** - This branch contains only the backend code.

 ## Project Structure

-- `frontend/` - Frontend application
 - `backend/` - Backend API and services

 ## Getting Started

-### Backend
 Navigate to the backend directory and follow the setup instructions.

-### Frontend
-Navigate to the frontend directory and follow the setup instructions.